schayes04/SupportEmail/README.md

     supportEmail.sendAsTextFile = true
     supportEmail.fileName = "Sample File Name"

 SupportEmail allows you to provide a tintColor in order to customize the appearance of the navigation bar.
-It also allows you to specify the status bar style.

     supportEmail.tintColor = .blue
-    supportEmail.statusBarStyle = .lightContent

 ### License